aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

 LoadOptions loadOptions = new LoadOptions
 {
     BlobManagementOptions = {
-        // let's choose the KeepLocked behavior - the "veryLargePresentation.pptx" will be locked for
+        // Let's choose the KeepLocked behavior - the "veryLargePresentation.pptx" will be locked for
         // the Presentation's instance lifetime, but we don't need to load it into memory or copy into
-        // thetemporary file
+        // the temporary file
         PresentationLockingBehavior = PresentationLockingBehavior.KeepLocked,
     }
 };

 using (Presentation pres = new Presentation(pathToVeryLargePresentationFile, loadOptions)) {
-    // the huge presentation is loaded and ready to use, but the memory consumption is still low.
+    // The large presentation has been loaded and can be used, but the memory consumption is still low.

-    // make any changes to the presentation. pres.Slides[0].Name = "Very large presentation";
+    // Makes changes to the presentation.
+    pres.Slides[0].Name = "Very large presentation";

-    // presentation will be saved to the other file, the memory consumptions still low during saving. pres.Save("veryLargePresentation-copy.pptx", SaveFormat.Pptx);
+    // The presentation will be saved to the other file.
+The memory consumption stays low during the operation pres.Save("veryLargePresentation-copy.pptx", SaveFormat.Pptx);

     // can't do that!
 IO exception will be thrown, because the file is locked while pres objects will